Jiacli/DSGD-MF-Spark/README.md

 ## Description
 My code includes the automatic evaluation (avg.
 NZSL) using spark, and it is set as open as default.
-If you don't want this evaluation (e.g., for speeding up), you can set the variable self_eval as False the the start of the code.
+If you don't want this evaluation (e.g., for speeding up), you can set the variable self_eval as False at the start of the code.

 ## How to run
 Upload the code and data in the cluster (**Note that in EMR cluster, the data need to be stored in HDFS**), and then run the sample command line as follows: